What is a Data Pipeline?

 As data continues to multiply at staggering rates, enterprises are employing data pipelines to quickly unlock the power of their data and meet demands faster.

 According to IDC, by 2025, 88% to 97% of the world's data will not be stored.
-This means in just a few years data will be collected, processed, and analyzed in memory and in real-time.
+This means in just a few years data will be collected, processed, and analysed in memory and in real-time.
 That prediction is just one of the many reasons underlying the growing need for scalable data pipelines:

 - Acceleration of data processing: Time to process data is elusive; and data quality is a top concern for executives.
 Flawed data is everywhere; often it’s incomplete, out of date, or incorrect.
 In this data-driven world, spending hours using tools like Excel to fix the data is no longer an option.